mstuttgart/flask-pycharm-templates/README.md

-# Pycharm Flask Snippets
+# Flask Pycharm Templates

-Collection of Jetbrains Pycharm IDE snippets to help you develop Flask web applications.
+Collection of Jetbrains Pycharm IDE templates to help you develop Flask web applications.

 ## Features

-All `Pycharm Flask` snippets start with the f letter.
+All `Pycharm Flask` code snippets start with the `f` letter.

 ### Python snippets